PeggyJV/ocular/ocular_cli/README.md

-# LensrsCli
+# Ocular

-LensrsCli is an application.
+Ocular is an application.

 ## Getting Started